 - Calcium/magnesium/lime if you’ve got hard water

 - Detergent if you use too much detergent or don’t rinse enough.
-This is most often an issue if you’re using a detergent with fillers or rinsing your cloth after each use with a bit of dish soap.
+This is often an issue if you’re using a detergent with fillers or rinsing your cloth after each use with a bit of dish soap.
 Make sure to rinse it well afterwards to get all that soap out.

 - Grease, dirt, gunk if you don’t launder your cloths frequently enough.
 Wondering how often you should launder your Norwex or e-cloths?
-This will help.

 - Grease, dirt, gunk if you don’t launder your cloths with hot water.
-Hot water opens up the fibres to release all that gunk.
+Hot water opens up the fibers to release all that gunk.
 You can wash them with cold water but please do a hot wash or boil them occasionally.